Nat Phillips

+Phillips started his professional career at Liverpool, had two loan spells at VfB Stuttgart, before making his debut for Liverpool in 2020.
+After his Liverpool debut, he had further loan spells at AFC Bournemouth, Celtic, Cardiff City and Derby County.

 Early life

-Phillips was born in Bolton, Greater Manchester.
+Nathaniel Phillips was born on 21 March 1997 in Bolton, Greater Manchester.

 Career

 Early career

 In 2016, Phillips left Bolton Wanderers' academy and trained at Huddersfield Town after he secured a scholarship at the University of North Carolina at Charlotte.
 Two days before his planned flight to the United States, he joined Liverpool's academy instead.

 Liverpool

-In the summer of 2018 Phillips started to train with Liverpool's first team and became a member of Jürgen Klopp's squad but still played for the reserve team.
+In the summer of 2018, Phillips started to train with Liverpool's first team and became a member of Jürgen Klopp's squad while still playing for the reserve team.

 VfB Stuttgart loan and Liverpool recall

-In 2019, he moved to German second-division club VfB Stuttgart on loan for the season.
+In 2019, Phillips moved to German second-division club VfB Stuttgart on loan for the season.
 He made his professional debut for Stuttgart in the first round of the 2019–20 DFB-Pokal, coming on as a half-time substitute for Holger Badstuber in the away match against 3.
 Liga club Hansa Rostock.
 Phillips made his first appearance in the 2019–20 2.
 Bundesliga on 17 August 2019 against FC St. Pauli.
-On 27 December 2019, Liverpool announced that Phillips would be recalled from his loan on 1 January 2020 because of a defender injury crisis at his parent club.
+On 27 December 2019, Liverpool announced that Phillips would be recalled from his loan on 1 January 2020 due to a defender injury crisis at his parent club.
 Twelve days later, after making his first team debut for Liverpool on 5 January 2020 in an FA Cup third round match against Everton, he was loaned back to VfB Stuttgart for the remainder of the 2019–20 season.